-

 Xihu Longjing has a long history.
-It was first mentioned in the Tang Dynasty (618–907), when it was called “fragrant forest tea” or “white cloud tea.”
-It later became one of the ten famous teas of China.
+It was first mentioned in the Tang Dynasty (618–907), when it was called "fragrant forest tea" or "white cloud tea."
+It subsequently became one of the ten famous teas of China.

 Name in Chinese